-We may call it fall, but once upon a time the season that comes after summer but before winter was referred to simply as “harvest.”
+We may now call it fall, but once upon a time, the season that comes after summer but before winter was referred to simply as harvest.

 Why do we call it fall?

-Today, American English uses the word fall, while British English uses autumn almost exclusively.
-Fall provides a nice foil to its opposite season, spring, and gives us the helpful reminder, “Spring ahead, fall back,” when we get confused about our clocks on daylight savings.
+Fall provides a nice foil to its opposite season, spring (from the idea of the spring of the leaf).
+It gives us the helpful reminder, “Spring ahead, fall back,” when we get confused about our clocks on daylight savings.